Get insider access

 Low-Frequency Extension

-These buds have outstanding bass accuracy.
-The response is very flat and neutral, which results in adequate thump, rumble, and boom.
+These buds have outstanding bass compliance.
+The response is almost flat throughout the entire range, with a little extra low bass to add thump to kick drums.
 If you're looking for a pair of IEMs with a less balanced, overemphasized bass response, it's worth checking out the TRUTHEAR x Crinacle ZERO.

 Sound